Abdullah0x7/Abdullah0x7.github.io/_posts/2025-07-30-VPC-AND-SUBNETS.md

 ---

 If you're diving into AWS and cloud networking, one of the foundational concepts you'll encounter is the **Virtual Private Cloud (VPC)**.
-In this article, I’ll break down what a VPC is, why it matters, how subnets fit into the picture, and how I set up **VPC peering** between two isolated VPCs.

 ---

 ## What is a VPC?

 A **Virtual Private Cloud (VPC)** in AWS is a logically isolated section of the AWS cloud where you can launch resources (like EC2 instances, databases, etc.) in a controlled network environment.
+When you create anything on AWS, from EC2 instances to RDS databases, it lives inside a **VPC**.

 Think of a VPC like your own **private data center** inside AWS: